-For twenty years NMSU has had one of the most respected programs in Engineering Psychology.
-The engineering psychology program emphasis is within the realm of human factors and usability.
-The research conducted by the engineering psychology analyzing how trust affects operator responses to automation recommendations, how operators monitor and control multiple unmanned aerial vehicles, visual search during luggage screening tasks, perceptual and cognitive processes in reading, simulation of human auditory perception, biases in the perception of moving objects, and selective attention.
+NMSU offers master’s- and doctoral-level training in Engineering Psychology with an emphasis on human factors and usability.
+Research interests of our faculty include how trust affects operator responses to automation recommendations, how operators monitor and control multiple unmanned aerial vehicles, visual search during luggage screening tasks, perceptual and cognitive processes in reading, simulation of human auditory perception, biases in the perception of moving objects, and selective attention.
 Students completing a degree in engineering psychology typically take positions in the computer industry working in the design and evaluation of user interfaces.

 - design, analyze, and interpret empirical research